ophub/amlogic-s9xxx-openwrt/README.md

 ## Use GitHub Actions to build

-You can modify the configuration file in the `router-config` directory and `.yml` file, customize the OpenWrt firmware, and complete the packaging online through `Actions`, and complete all the compilation of OpenWrt firmware in github.com One-stop.
+You can modify the configuration file in the [router-config](router-config) directory and `.yml` file, customize the OpenWrt firmware, and complete the packaging online through `Actions`, and complete all the compilation of OpenWrt firmware in github.com One-stop.

-1. Personalized plug-in configuration in [router-config](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/router-config) directory.
-Workflows configuration in [.yml](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/.github/workflows/build-openwrt-with-lede.yml) file.
+1. Personalized plug-in configuration in [documents](./make-openwrt/documents) directory.
+Workflows configuration in [.yml](.github/workflows) file.
 2. New compilation: Select ***`Build OpenWrt`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-openwrt/actions) page.
 Click the ***`Run workflow`*** button.
 3. Compile again: If there is an `openwrt-armvirt-64-default-rootfs.tar.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), you do not need to compile it completely, you can directly use this file to `build openwrt` of different board.
 Select ***`Use Releases file to Packaging`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/openwrt) page.
 Click the ***`Run workflow`*** button.
 4. More support: The compiled `openwrt-armvirt-64-default-rootfs.tar.gz` file is a common file for making various board firmware, and it is also suitable for making OpenWrt firmware using [unifreq's packaging script](https://github.com/unifreq/openwrt_packit).
 As the pioneer of using OpenWrt and Armbian system in the box, he has supported more devices, such as OpenWrt ([qemu version](https://github.com/unifreq/openwrt_packit/blob/master/files/qemu-aarch64/qemu-aarch64-readme.md)) as used by `KVM` virtual machine on [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system, Allwinner (`V-Plus Cloud`), and Rockchip (`BeikeYun`, `Chainedbox L1 Pro`), and Amlogic series, etc. For details on the packaging method, please refer to his source code repository description.
 In Actions, you can use [packaging-openwrt-for-qemu-etc.yml](.github/workflows/packaging-openwrt-for-qemu-etc.yml) to call his packaging script to make more firmware.